Mortgage

 Forgivable second mortgage

 A forgivable second mortgage is another kind of additional lien on your home.
-Some programs also call this a deferred mortgage, as it has 0% interest and no payments.
+Some programs also call this a deferred mortgage, as it has no monthly payments.
 However, the loan is canceled or forgiven after you’ve lived in the home for a specified time.

 If you sell your home, refinance or move before the specified time, you’ll need to repay the unforgiven portion of the loan.
-Fulton County’s Homeownership Program and the Atlanta Housing Homeownership Program are examples of forgivable second mortgages.
+Fulton County’s Homeownership Program and the Atlanta Housing Down Payment Assistance Program are examples of forgivable second mortgages.

 Grant

 Down payment assistance grants don’t need to be repaid.
 However, you may need to meet specific stipulations to receive the grant, such as getting a primary loan through a participating lender.
-The My Home DPA Program in Cobb County and the WE DeKalb program are examples of homebuyer grants.
+The My Home DPA Program in Cobb County is a homebuyer grant.

 Mortgage credit certificate